hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 60%, Argon 20%, Neon 20%

 **General:** Keluha is a planet abundant in crystalline resources that draw commercial interests, while also prioritizing technological advancements in resource management.
 Located strategically within a remote mountain range is a Helucky stronghold, which is well-suited for launching offensive operations against neighboring systems.This base has been at the center of fierce contention between Recola and Helucky, resulting in a protracted conflict that ultimately led to one of the deadliest wars in recorded history, now commemorated as the second highest casualty war to date.
+Currently though, the Rebels control it after defeating Helucky in [The Sea Battles](./The%20Timeline%20of%20Resueland%20History.md#584-adotr-the-sea-battles).

 ## Mewfa System